 Our Epcot 1-Day Itinerary is an efficient touring plan for what attractions, shows, and dining we’d do in our ideal day at the park.
 This itinerary is how we’d recommend experiencing all of the, what we consider, Epcot essentials.
 While other touring plans are more focused on fitting in every attraction in one day, we’ll be more focused on how to have the best day possible.
 Instead of constantly running from attraction to attraction, this plan will also have you enjoying some of the little things that make Epcot special.
 Yes, we’ll get to the majority of the attractions but some are left behind in favor of, what we consider, better options.
 If you are more ride focused then check out our Epcot attraction rankings.
 We also have entertainment, table-service and counter-service rankings to help out your trip planning.
-We’ve made it through our Disneyland, California Adventure and Magic Kingdom itineraries with more coming soon!
+If you’re looking for other park itineraries, click here!

 Epcot is the best idea for a theme park that’s ever come to fruition.
 Mixing inventions and looking towards the future with cultures throughout the world is a very noble idea that succeeded for many years.
-Now, the park is trying to find a new identity and is lagging behind, especially in Future World.
-Even with Epcot showing it’s age, all of the attractions, dining and entertainment in the park make for a full day.
+Now, the park is trying to find a new identity and is lagging behind, especially in Future World which is largely behind construction walls in 2022.
+Even with Epcot in transition, all of the attractions, dining and entertainment in the park make for a full day.
 While some areas need help, others show how beautiful Epcot was and is.

 Breakfast in France

 After your early morning attractions, it’s time for a little breakfast.
 As always, having breakfast at your hotel might be cheaper and a quicker option.
 With that said, Epcot is one of the few parks that has an excellent breakfast option in Les Halles Boulangerie-Patisserie.
 This bakery in the France Pavilion has several sweet and savory options that are delicious.
 It might not be the most filling or healthy breakfast, but it is one of the best options in all of Disney World.
-Sunshine Seasons is an okay option for breakfast, as well.
+You could also opt for a crepe in the France Pavilion.
+Sunshine Seasons is an okay option for breakfast, as well, if you’d rather stay in the land.

 Future World Attractions